pskhodad/angular2-webworker/README.md

-## Using your module in an Angular 2 / Ionic 2 app
+## Using WebWorkerModule and WebWorkerProvider in an Angular 2 / Ionic 2 app

 ## Importing Module
 ```typescript